 The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
-If the property is not contiguous, then all equipment must fall within a 1500 meter radius.
+If the property is not contiguous, then all equipment must fall within a 1,500-meter radius.
 All antennas must be connected by wires to the main station.
 This rule applies to all entrants.

-The use of any so-called "Chat Rooms" via the internet or similar means for communication between stations or operators during the contest period is strictly prohibited.
-Do not arrange or confirm QSOs by any other means than the use of the 160 Meter band and the same mode as used in the contest.
+The use of any so-called "chat rooms" via the Internet or similar means for communication between stations or operators during the contest period is strictly prohibited.
+Do not arrange or confirm QSOs by any other means than the use of the 160-meter band and the same mode as used in the contest.
 Any such use may result in disqualification at the discretion of the committee.
 The use of self spotting is not allowed in any category.

-- Remote operation is permitted under the following conditions: - The use of any receiver located away from the main site is strictly prohibited. - The use of a separate receiver at the remote control location is prohibited. - Any receiver linked via the Internet or RF not physically located at the main site is strictly prohibited. - If the remote station is located in another DXCC entity, it is required to comply with all local country regulations.
+• Remote operation for categories other than Single Operator Unassisted is permitted under the following conditions:

+• The use of any receiver located away from the main site is strictly prohibited.

+• The use of a separate receiver at the remote control location is prohibited.

+• Any receiver linked via the Internet or RF not physically located at the main site is strictly prohibited.

+• If the remote station is located in another DXCC entity, it is required to comply with all local country regulations.